SORSE/sorse.github.io/_pages/contact/committees.md

 toc_sticky: true
 ---

-A committee is a group of individuals working on a component of SORSE20 {: .notice--info}
+A committee is a group of individuals working on a component of SORSE {: .notice--info}

 {% for comm in site.data.committee.committees %}